apache/cordova-docs/docs/en/edge/guide/platforms/android/install.md

 1. Select __Clean__ from the __Project__ menu.
 This should correct all the errors in the project.

+## Build the Project

+If you are using the CLI in development, the project directory's top-level `www` directory contains the source files.
+Run either of these within the project directory to rebuild the app:

+        $ cordova build
+        $ cordova build android   # do not rebuild other platforms

+If you are using the Android-specific shell tools in development, there is a different approach.
+Once you generate the project, the default app's source is available in the `assets/www` subdirectory.
+Subsequent commands are available in its `cordova` subdirectory.

+The `build` command cleans project files and rebuilds the app.
+Here is the syntax for both Mac and Windows.
+The first pair of examples generate debugging information, and the second signs the apps for
+release:

+        $ /path/to/project/cordova/build --debug
+        C:\path\to\project\cordova\build.bat --debug

+        $ /path/to/project/cordova/build --release
+        C:\path\to\project\cordova\build.bat --release

-## Deploy to Emulator
+## Configure an Emulator

-You can use the `cordova` CLI utility to run an app in an emulator, or you can run it within the SDK.
+You can use either the `cordova` CLI utility or Cordova's Android-centered shell tools to run an app in an emulator.
 Either way, the SDK must first be configured to display at least one device.
 To do so, use the Android SDK Manager, a Java application that runs separately from Eclipse.
 There are two ways to open it:

 1. Run `android` on the command line.